The Most Memorable Football Halftime Show Moments

 1. The Wardrobe Malfunction (2004)

 The English language underwent two major changes in 2014.
-Before Super Bowl XXXVIII, the phrase “wardrobe malfunction” was pretty much alphabet soup, and “live television” actually meant live.
+Before this game, the phrase “wardrobe malfunction” was pretty much alphabet soup, and “live television” actually meant live.

 Today, a wardrobe malfunction means “you weren’t supposed to see that even though maybe you were” and live television means “slightly delayed.”
 The credit for these changes goes to Justin Timberlake and Janet Jackson, of course.